UniOfGreenwich/ELEE1171_Lectures/content/CVE/CVE.md

 ## Common Vulnerability Scoring System (CVSS)

-The CVSS produces a numerical score to represent the severity of a vulnerability.
-The numerical score can then be translated into a qualitative representation (such as low, medium, high, and critical) to help organizations properly assess and prioritize their vulnerability management processes.
-Learn more about the latest CVSS version 4.0 on the ../
+- The CVSS produces a numerical score to represent the severity of a vulnerability.

+- The numerical score can then be translated into a qualitative representation (such as low, medium, high, and critical) to help organizations properly assess and prioritize their vulnerability management pr
----

-## Find some CVEs...

-- Identify familiar products (e.g. Windows, Apache, Android) and explore if they’ve had CVEs in the past.

-  - find a CVSS score, exploitability, patch, and impact.

-- Why might public vulnerability databases matter in modern software development?
+- Learn more about the latest CVSS version 4.0 at https://www.first.org/cvss/v4-0/

 ---